 The Des Moines Concours is a premier exhibition of vintage, classic and special interest collectible motor vehicles that celebrates the fine art, design evolution, and amazing innovations of motor vehicles through the years, as well as the talented designers and engineers that created them.
 The Concours is held in downtown Des Moines on closed streets surrounding the internationally recognized John and Mary Pappajohn Sculpture Park that features 27 works of art by 21 of the world’s most celebrated sculptors.
 The Des Moines Concours is a free event and open to the public with 2018 attendance exceeding 12,000.

 Criteria for vehicle acceptance include authenticity, condition, rarity, design, engineering and innovative features and historical merit.
 Please note that replicas, reproductions or modified vehicles will not be accepted.
 The application deadline is August 1st each year.
-Online applications to exhibit in 2019 will be available in the spring.
+Use the online application below.

-Here were the classes for the 2018 Des Moines Concours:
+Here are the classes for the 2019 Des Moines Concours:

 If you have questions, please email us at firstname.lastname@example.org .